Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy

-Another line of work focuses on unsupervised or self-supervised denoising.
-These methods bypass the need for real training data, instead using the network structure as a prior~\cite{ulyanov2018deep} or statistical independence of noise and correlation of signal across an image~\cite{batson2019noise2self, krull2019noise2void} to denoise unpaired noisy measurements.
-While these methods are promising, they are often surpassed by supervised methods in terms of image quality and computational time.
+A variety of denoising techniques have been proposed throughout the years.
+Classic denoising methods rely on hand-picked priors and heuristic design, such as sparsity~\cite{portilla2003image}, smoothness, or patch similarity~\cite{dabov2007image}.
+These methods have been surpassed by data-driven methods based on deep learning~\cite{zhang2017beyond}; however, these methods trade accuracy for stability~\cite{gottschling2020troublesome} as well as perception for distortion~\cite{blau2018perception}.
+Recently, the concept of diversity denoising, which attempts to obtain a diverse set of different plausible restorations from a single corrupted measurement, has been proposed to deal with the problem that multiple solutions exist to ill-posed inverse problems~\cite{prakash2020fully2, prakash2021interpretable}.
+This method is promising and helps gauge plausible features within a prediction, but it is computationally intensive, requiring many forward passes, while ours directly predicts uncertainty.

 Specifically for low-light measurements with poor SNR, leveraging multiple frames rather than a single frame during denoising can improve performance since each measurement will have correlated signal but uncorrelated noise.
 Burst denoising, in which multiple noisy frames are used to estimate a single noiseless image, is used for nighttime photography on smartphones~\cite{liba2019handheld}.
 Similarly, leveraging multiple frames for video denoising has demonstrated impressive results in extreme low light conditions~\cite{monakhova2022dancing}.
+Unsupervised and self-supervised burst denoising has shown remarkable results for calcium imaging by adapting the popular Noise2Self~\cite{batson2019noise2self} and Noise2Void~\cite{krull2019noise2void} frameworks to handle multiple frames~\cite{lecoq2021removing, li2021reinforcing}.
 We take inspiration from burst denoising methods to develop an adaptive scanning approach that adaptively acquires new measurements to improve our denoising performance and reduce uncertainty.